DryLabRebel/MusicDatabase/dataaquisition.md

 How do I find and access the metadata for my Music library?

+Bash:

     mdls path/to/filename

+Python:

+    ???

+Could I pipe the bash command into a python scipt which parses the information and feeds it into an SQL script, which automatically updates a database?

 What do I want to do now?